 This Memorial Day it’s important to reflect on the sacrifice thousands of men and women give every year to keep our country safe.
 At Bridger Steel we benefit from those sacrifices in many ways.
 Those sacrifices allow us to operate our business and sell steel to our customers.
 They allows us the freedom to hire qualified workers and provide well paying jobs to members of our communities.
 We are also proud to employ veterans, and our teams benefit from their hard work ethic, dedication and drive.
 This Memorial Day we would like to honor these employees in memory of those who gave the ultimate sacrifice.

-Corrugated metal accents are becoming one of the most sought-after panels for interior and exterior building projects.
+Corrugated metal is becoming one of the most sought-after panels for interior and exterior building projects.
 With expanded options in both size and color, corrugated metal is popping up on new houses and renovations across the country.
-If you like the look of this wavy material, but aren’t sure where to put it, here are five new ideas for adding corrugated metal to your home.
+If you like the look of this wavy material, but aren’t sure where to put it, here are five new ways to update your home with corrugated metal.

 METAL MYTH #1: METAL ROOFS ATTRACT LIGHTNING

 When you start talking to your friends and family about your new metal roof, inevitably someone will gasp and say, “Don’t you know that your metal roof attracts lightning!”
-They might tell you that, unless you’re trying to power the Delorean and you need your building to light up like the Clock Tower in Back to the Future, you should avoid a metal roof.
+They might try to convince you to avoid metal roofs in order to avoid attracting lightning strikes.

 If you’re having metal delivered in and around Great Falls you might have the pleasure of meeting Nate Phinney, a jack-of-all-trades delivery driver who is just as comfortable backing a truck into a tight spot as he is bending trim for an order.
 Nate loves his job working with metal, but his real passion is baking cheese cakes with out-of-this-world flavors.
 His job and his passion have more in common than you might think.

-At a recent AIA Conference trade show, our corrugated panels were laid out.
-Their fingers would follow the ripples of color from Brimstone to Rustic Copper to Jade Stone.
-Finally they would look up at us and say, “Wow, I never thought you could use metal for interior.”
-Behind their eyes you could see their projects flashing by with modern rustic metal in place of boring grey walls.
+At a recent AIA Conference trade show, our corrugated metal panels were laid out.
+People would say, “Wow, I never thought you could use metal for interior projects.”
+Your could see projects flashing through their minds using modern rustic corrugated metal in place of boring, grey painted walls.